zdravkov/kendo-docs/api/wrappers/jsp/grid/groupable-messages.md

 ### empty `String`

-Sets the text of the empty grouping area message
+The text displayed in the grouping drop area.

 #### Example
     <kendo:grid-groupable-messages empty="empty">